You turn on the AC or heater, and there is a strange musty smell. It is kind of damp, a little earthy, and definitely not right.

 Also, when warm and humid air meets cool duct surfaces, it forms condensation, creating the perfect damp environment for mold to grow and spread.

-Some mold types, like black mold, might even cause more serious health issues if left untreated.
+Some mold types, like black mold or white mold in air ducts, might even cause more serious health issues if left untreated.

 What does mold in air vents smell like?

-People describe it as a musty, damp, or earthy smell, kind of like a wet basement or old socks.
+People describe smell from moldy air vents as a musty, damp, or earthy smell, kind of like a wet basement or old socks.
 If you notice that smell when the AC or heat is running, it could be mold.

 Is it dangerous to run the HVAC if there’s mold in the ducts?